 Here's a video of the homemade chicken broth before and after freeze drying.

-If you'd like to learn more about home freeze drying, visit Home Freeze Drying – The Good, The Bad and The Ugly.
+If you'd like to learn more about home freeze drying, visit Home Freeze Drying – What You Need to Know Before You Buy a Freeze Dryer.

-If you choose to purchase a Harvest Right freeze dryer through my site, I receive an affiliate payment at no extra cost to you.
-(Thank you for helping to fund our homestead projects!)
+If you choose to purchase a Harvest Right freeze dryer through my site, I receive a referral commission at at no extra cost to you.
+(Thank you!)

 Originally posted in 2010, last updated in 2019.